fieldsoftheworld/ftw-baselines/README.md

 pip install ftw-tools
 ```

+### Development

-If you plan to develop on the FTW CLI at all, you will run one of the following commands from your cloned repository:
+If you plan to make changes to the FTW CLI at all, you will run one of the following commands from within your cloned repository:

 ```bash
 pip install -e .